 In its essence, golf is a very simple game.
 The point is to propel a little white sphere across an expanse of grass until that pellet sits at the bottom of a cup 4.25 inches wide and 4 inches deep.
 Then again, the ball a player chooses to smack around all of that turf can make a significant difference in how successful and enjoyable a round of golf proves.
 As experienced players know, the best golf balls are essential to play at your best.

 A well-made golf ball is expected to travel long distances in a straight line, to land soft and roll smoothly on the greens.
 It usually comes together in layers, starting with a soft rubber core and finishing with a tacky, dimpled coating.
-Still, that’s where the similarities end, as we’ll see in this list of our 18 unique options.
+Still, that’s where the similarities end, as we’ll see in this list of our favorite options.

 1. Mizuno RB 566V